 [1] ”a11y” is a numeronym for “accessibility”, with 11 representing the count of letters between the letters a and y.
 Other numeronyms you may be familiar with include i18n (internationalisation), P2P (peer to peer), WWII (World War 2), etc.

-Analyst Catalyst Blog
+IIBA | Analyst Catalyst Blog